iguanastream/LoL-Auto-abp/README.md

 ## Requirements

-Don't keep the window next to the LoL client
+Don't keep the window next to the LoL client,
 Window size should be 1024x576

 ## Features